 Resources to support informed decision-making

-It is normal to have questions about the new COVID-19 vaccines and to possibly feel hesitant about getting the vaccine.
+It is normal to have questions about COVID-19 vaccines and to possibly feel hesitant about getting the vaccine.

 Throughout the pandemic, the Australian Government continues to follow expert medical advice.
 Your safety is the number one priority.